 How to Use a Foam Cannon

-The design of the foam cannon relies on water pressure to draw the foaming fluid though the nozzle as a capillary action.
+The design of the foam cannon relies on water pressure to draw the foaming fluid through the nozzle as capillary action.
 Most manufacturers recommend a minimum pressure of 800 psi, but I’d say that realistically, the higher the better.

-Adjustable foam cannons are a thing … both for spray patterns and pressure; a wide, fan type spray pattern to cover the whole vehicle, or something closer to a small jet for the smaller nooks and crannies or gaps in the bodywork.
+Adjustable foam cannons are a thing – both for spray patterns and pressure.
+A wide, fan-type spray pattern to cover the whole vehicle, or something closer to a small jet for the smaller nooks and crannies or gaps in the bodywork.

 Most come with a ¼” quick release coupler (you really don’t want to be having to screw it on or off every time).
-Another good tip is look for one with a wide filler – this helps in two ways … of course it makes it easier to fill, but it also means that the weight of the foam cannon reservoir is spread over a larger area, which should mean there’s less risk of the tank snapping off at the neck.
+Another good tip is to look for one with a wide filler.
+This helps in two ways.
+Of course, it makes it easier to fill, but it also means that the weight of the foam cannon reservoir is spread over a larger area.
+This should mean there’s less risk of the tank snapping off at the neck.

 Typically, you’ll use around 1 – 2 oz. of foaming shampoo per wash.
 However, that rate does depend on how much foam you want, the water pressure, and the mixing pressure.